ncoghlan/misc/notes/python3/questions_and_answers.rst

 a fair amount of Python 3 migration work for Ubuntu at Canonical.
 Victor Stinner is working hard to encourage and support the OpenStack migration.
-I have been offering advice and encouragement to Bohuslav Kabrda (the main instigator of Fedora's migration to Python 3), as well as helping out with Fedora policy recommendations on supporting parallel Python 2 and 3 stacks (I have actually had very little to do with Red Hat's efforts to support Python 3 overall, as I haven't needed to.
+I have been offering advice and encouragement to Bohuslav Kabrda (the main instigator of Fedora's migration to Python 3), Petr Viktorin, and other members of Red Hat's Python maintenance team, as well as helping out with Fedora policy recommendations on supporting parallel Python 2 and 3 stacks (I have actually had very little to do with Red Hat's efforts to support Python 3 overall, as I haven't needed to.
 Things like Python 3 support in Red Hat